 Santa Clara University reviews student and non-employee incidents to prevent recurrences.
 The SCU contact for the student or non-employee will assist the EHS Director in collecting the necessary information.
 If the student is a student employee and the incident occurs while working they should fill out the form below.
 Similarly non-SCU employees injured while working in the SCU Campus should fill out the form below.

 - Student and Non-Employee Injury & Incidents

 - Employee Incident Report Form- including Student Employees

 Incidents Requiring Immediate Action

-- Serious Injuries/Illnesses or Fatalities: requires hospitalization longer than 24 hours for other than medical evaluation, loss of any body member, or serious degree of permanent disfigurement (requires Cal/OSHA reporting within 8 hours and contact Sean Collins immediately).
+- Serious Injuries/Illnesses or Fatalities: requires hospitalization longer than 24 hours for other than medical evaluation, loss of any body member, or serious degree of permanent disfigurement (requires Cal/OSHA reporting within 8 hours and contact the EHS Dept. immediately).

 - Exposure to Bloodborne Pathogens: requires treatment within 2-6 hours of exposure.

 Supervisors and/or Campus Safety contact EHS as soon as possible to report work related death, serious injury, or illness.
 EHS immediately (within 8 hours) reports any serious injury, illness, or fatality to Cal/OSHA as required by Cal/OSHA (8 CCR 342).

 Cal/OSHA defines an injury or illness as “serious” if it:

 - Requires inpatient hospitalization for a period in excess of 24 hours for other than medical observation